Schedule a free consultation

 Doug is a seasoned litigator who is well-versed in trial advocacy, negotiation, and the finer technical and legal aspects of criminal defense and DWI defense law in Texas.
 Whether it's best to take your case to trial or negotiate more reasonable charges or penalties with the prosecution, Doug has the experience and gravitas to get the best possible outcome for your charge.
 Moreover, U.S. News and World Report has named him a DWI defense Best Lawyers in America in Houston.

 Doug Murphy has guided many Texas drivers through charges of racing on a highway in Houston.
 Doug has also helped hundreds of drivers through DWI and criminal charges, and he can help you as well.
 Find out why the Houston media calls Doug "the drinking driver's best friend."
-Give the Doug Murphy Law Firm, P.C. a call at 713-229-8333 or contact us online to schedule your free consultation today.
+Give the Murphy & McKinney Law Firm, P.C. a call at 713-229-8333 or contact us online to schedule your free consultation today.

 Back to Top